jparise/vesta/README.md

 >>> vesta.pprint([0, 0, 0, 67, 0, 8, 5, 12, 12, 15, 55, 0, 23, 15, 18, 12, 4, 0, 68, 0, 0, 0])
 | | | |◼︎| |H|E|L|L|O|,| |W|O|R|L|D| |◼︎| | | |
 ```

-### Message Posting

-Messages can be posted as either text strings or two-dimensional arrays of
-character codes representing the exact positions of characters on the board.

-If text is specified, lines will be centered horizontally and vertically if
-possible.
-Character codes will be inferred for alphanumeric and punctuation, or
-can be explicitly specified in-line in the message with curly braces containing
-the character code.

 ## Examples